NexPlayer/Android-SDK/advanced.md

 ### NexABRController Class Reference

-This class allows applications to control and use ABR-related methods within the `NexPlayer`™ SDK.
+This class allows applications to control and use ABR-related methods within the `NexPlayer` SDK.

-An instance of *NexABRController* can be called once `NexPlayer`™ has been created and initialized.
+An instance of *NexABRController* can be called once `NexPlayer` has been created and initialized.

 **Classes**